Rates for therapy

 Insurance companies require clinicians to diagnose their patients, and that diagnosis has the capacity to become a lifelong “pre-existing condition” on a person’s medical record despite the fact that mental health conditions are typically short-term in nature, and often go away or reduce in severity after effective treatment.
 This can be especially worrisome for children.

 If you're looking for services for your little one, you already know that you're looking for someone who has a particular set of skills and knowledge.
-While there may be many clinicians who work with children, my highly specialized and extensive training that allows me to complete this work in a shorter time-frame than other clinicians without the same level of training and experience.
+While there may be many clinicians who work with children, my specialization and extensive training allows me to complete this work in a shorter time-frame than other clinicians without the same level of training and experience.
 Treatment with a specialized provider may actually cost less time and money than an in-network provider.

 Insurance companies create boxes and expect children, families, and treatment to fit into them.
 By completing my work without the influence of insurance companies, I am able to provide greater personalization in my clients' care including where treatment happens (e.g., online, in your home, in the community), how frequently sessions happen, and the duration of each session conducted.